Mschlei-48/Web_Scraping/README.md

-# Web_Scraping
+# Web Scraping Book Data

-Web Scraping Bool data
+The data used here was scarped from the website [Barnes&Noble](https://www.barnesandnoble.com/).